Khabarovsk Novy Airport: History

 By 1931, hydroports in the area were not enough to serve the growing demand for air travel, and there was a need to find a place to build a new airport.
 The first airport in the current location was opened in 1938.
 The year 1953 saw the commissioning of a runway with artificial turf with size of 2,500 × 80m.
 On 21 March 1954, a terminal with a capacity of 400 passengers per hour was put into operations.
 In 1964, a new, larger terminal was built.

-In 1970, the airport was given international status and completed its first charter international flight Khabarovsk–Osaka (Japan).
+In 1970, the airport was given international status and completed its first charter international flight, Khabarovsk–Osaka (Japan).
 On board were the participants of the international exhibition Expo '70.

 During 1991, Alaska Airlines began flights from the United States, using Boeing 727 jets for passenger flights between Khabarovsk and Ted Stevens International Airport in Anchorage, Alaska.
 These flights stopped at Magadan, Russia.

-New terminal construction and further expansion
+New terminal construction

 In 2016, the old, abandoned terminal was demolished, and on its site, the construction of a new terminal commenced.
-The new terminal is planned to be equipped with new air-bridges and escalators and will be integrated with the current Soviet-built terminal, which will be re-constructed after the new one commences operations.
-The new terminal is planned to serve domestic flights.
+The new terminal was planned to be equipped with new air-bridges and escalators and was to be integrated with the current Soviet-built terminal.
+The new terminal was opened in 2019.

-The new terminal construction is planned to be finished by the end of 2019.